White House unveils $2B in weapons for Ukraine on one-year anniversary of Russian invasion - NewsBreak

 Western officials told reporters in a late January briefing that battlefield deaths and injuries were estimated at 200,000 on both sides.

-The post White House unveils $2B in weapons for Ukraine on one-year anniversary of Russian invasion appeared first on Idaho Capital Sun .
+The post White House unveils $2B in weapons for Ukraine on one-year anniversary of Russian invasion appeared first on Daily Montanan .

 Comments / 0